The Highlights of Wales Tour From Cardiff (4-days)

 Big Pit Coal Museum, Brecon Beacons & Elan Valley

-Our Highlights of Wales tour from Cardiff begins by departing the city centre and travelling north to our first stop, Big Pit National Coal Museum.
+Our Wales tour from Cardiff begins by departing the city centre and travelling north to our first stop, Big Pit National Coal Museum.
 Big Pit is a celebration of the Coal Industry in South Wales and one of the leading mining museums in Britain…

-Our Highlights of Wales tour from Cardiff begins by departing the city centre and travelling north to our first stop, Big Pit National Coal Museum.
+Our Wales tour from Cardiff begins by departing the city centre and travelling north to our first stop, Big Pit National Coal Museum.
 Big Pit is a celebration of the Coal Industry in South Wales and one of the leading mining museums in Britain.
 There’s a lot to see and do, and we’ll have ample time to take-in the exhibitions which tell the the history of Wales’ industrial past and the option to take an underground tour into one of the actual mines.
 Next, absorb the beautiful scenery as we journey across Brecon Beacons National Park, with the Black mountains to the east, as we make our way to the traditional market town of Brecon, where we’ll stop for lunch.
 This afternoon we continue north through the heart of Wales towards the Elan Valley, an area of spectacular landscapes and Victorian engineering.
 We’ll stop in at the isolated visitor centre and enjoy a terrain is defined by magnificent dams and beautiful wilderness which shows off Wales at its best.
 Traversing through the Cambrian hills, we’ll arrive at our next stop, Devil’s Bridge, where, if legend is to be believed, on his first visit to Wales the devil was outwitted by an old Welsh lady.
 Now it’s time to descend into the picturesque seaside town of Aberystwyth; the ‘capital’ of Welsh-speaking Wales, where we will spend the next two nights.

 Day Two